ZhongShusheng/aivreg_stata_package/README.md

 aivreg implements the anti-IV estimator outlined in Bell et al. (2025).
-The method allows consistent estimation of hedonic prices when an imperfectly informative proxy (anti-IV) for a confounder exists.
+The method allows consistent estimation of hedonic prices when an imperfectly informative variable (anti-IV) for a confounder exists.
 Example: the cost of flood risk to home prices, where buyer income proxies for unobserved home quality.

 ## Details